Mew-Lew/mymcplusplus-termux/README.md

 This repository provides a script to manage PlayStation 2 memory card (`.ps2`) files in Termux using `mymcplusplus`.

-[mymc++](https://github.com/Adubbz/mymcplusplus) is a PlayStation 2 memory card manager for use with .ps2 images created by PCSX2, as well as .mc2 files created by the MemCard PRO2 made by Adubbz.
+[mymc++](https://github.com/Adubbz/mymcplusplus) is a PlayStation 2 memory card manager for use with .ps2 images created by PCSX2, XBSX2, AetherSX2 or NetherSX2 as well as .mc2 files created by the MemCard PRO2 made by Adubbz.
 It is based on [mymc+](https://git.sr.ht/~thestr4ng3r/mymcplus) by Florian Märkl and the classic [mymc](http://www.csclub.uwaterloo.ca:11068/mymc/) utility created by Ross Ridge.

 ## Files